greg-the-coder/aws-workshop-samples/README.md

 ## Additional Configuration

 ### Customizing the Coder Deployment
-The `coder-core-values-v2.yaml` file contains various configuration options for your Coder deployment, including:
+The `coder-core-values-v2.yaml` file in the [coder_admin](./coder_admin) directory contains various configuration options for your Coder deployment, including:

 - Access URLs and wildcard domains
 - Authentication settings (password, OIDC)